GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 This paragraph will take a closer look at the literature focusing on localization techniques in the context of robotics.
 Argentieri et al. @argentieri_survey_2015 provide an in-depth review of the state of the art as of 2014.
 Naturally, more recent works applying modern deep-learning-based techniques have not been discussed.
+For instance, Nguyen et al. @nguyen_autonomous_2018 designed a neural network to map audio features recorded by a binaural humanoid robot to relative source direction.
+The model is trained in a supervised fashion using white-noise.
+It is then tested in a realistic setup where the task is to localize speech sources.

 // Constraint related to robotics
 Robotics often brings additional challenges to the #acr("SSL") task.